decK and Kong Enterprise

 This creates one configuration file per workspace.

-If a workspace is not present, decK will attempt to create the workspace before doing a sync.
+If a workspace is not present, decK will error out.
+You should ensure that a workspace already exists before using decK.

 sync command work with workspaces and the workspace to sync